truenas/documentation/content/SCALECLIReference/Task/CLISnapshotTask.md

 {{< /expand >}}

 ### Forseen_Count Command
-The `forseen_count` command returns a list of snapshotsthat change the retention of the periodic snapshot task for the ID specified.
+The `forseen_count` command returns a list of snapshots that change the retention of the periodic snapshot task for the ID specified.

 {{< include file="/_includes/CLI/CLICommandWIP.md" type="page" >}}
 <!-- commenting out until command syntax is verifed and working